DarkChocoholicDev/SAL4LWTools/Documentation/SAL-Intro.md

         }
     }

-And now we clearly see the structure of the code!
 With *structured* assembly langauge, we can focus less on managing comparison, branches, and labels and more on implementing our program logic.